LinkdropHQ/linkdrop-monorepo/README.md

 Our team has a long history of focusing on the crypto onboarding problem.
 Specifically, on getting users for dapps outside of the existing crypto userbase.
 We're started out with onboarding users to crypto by claimable links - linkdrop.io.

-After we've [launched the Dashboard](https://medium.com/linkdrophq/https-medium-com-linkdrophq-dashboard-launch-d8b3a2c8eec9) to generate linkdrop marketing campaigns, we learned that we solved only one part of the onboarding problem for users: getting crypto to try out the dapp.
-We figured that installing separate software (chromse extention or mobile app) to try a dapp is too much to ask for mainstream user.
+After we've [launched the Dashboard](https://medium.com/linkdrophq/https-medium-com-linkdrophq-dashboard-launch-d8b3a2c8eec9) to generate linkdrop marketing campaigns, we learned that we solved only one part of the onboarding problem: getting crypto to try out a dapp.
+We figured that installing separate software (chromse extention or mobile app) to try a dapp is too much ask for mainstream users.

 That's why for the scope of the IDEO+CoinList hackathon, we decided to solve this problem by building a white-label wallet widget (think Intercom, but for crypto wallet), which any dapp can easily customize and integrate natively.
 We believe in combination with linkdrop campaigns the webwallet will provide dapps the powerful tooling to attract and retain non-crypto users.